Simple 1D FEM in C

 whenid[i,j]

-is positive.
+is nonnegative.
 The reduced solution vector contains only those variables that are not constrained a priori by boundary conditions; we mark the latter with negative entries in theid

 array.